 The information model supporting managed federation model is relatively simple.
-In terms of xml documents, the various federated parts are simply included into a combined document.
-Each description from one of the description servers would be accompanied with terminology obtained from the terminology server and with resource objects from the image server that are used in the terminology or description.
-The overall management would have to provide mechanisms that the parts of the federation fulfill each others needs.
+In terms of xml documents, the various federated parts are simply included in a combined document.
+Each description from one of the description servers would be accompanied by the terminology obtained from a central terminology server and by those resource objects from the image resource server that are used in the terminology or description.
+The overall management would have to provide mechanisms guaranteeing that each part of the federation fulfills its responsibilities.
 For example, when improvements in the terminology are required, all description services may have to be informed and take appropriate actions in updating their data, and the image resource service must provide services for depositing resources required in new descriptions.

 The applicability of managed federation models is, however, limited.
 While optional centralization is desirable, compulsory centralization is not.
 As Berners-Lee points out: "Traditional knowledge-representation systems typically have been centralized, requiring everyone to share exactly the same definition of common concepts such as 'parent' or 'vehicle'.
 But central control is stifling, and increasing the size and scope of such a system rapidly becomes unmanageable."
 (Berners-Lee & al. 2001).
 To increase the overall interoperability and the productiveness in creating digital descriptive data, it is desirable that description providers may unilaterally decide to use public terminologies without having to enter into a management agreement with the providers of these terminologies.
 This situation differs from managed federations in that the provider of terminology does not know about the consumers of the data, but must still adhere to rigid design and versioning principles in providing a terminology that can be used as a "standard".
 Much of the following discussion addresses this situation.
-Managed federation projects will, however, also benefit from mechanisms intended to support unmanaged federations of terminology.
+Managed federations projects will, however, also benefit from mechanisms intended to support unmanaged federations of terminology.